ToxicFrog/doom-mods/gzap/doc/gameplay.md

 progression items.
 Each level also has a fullmap, which is considered useful, but not progression.

+By default, level access codes, automaps, keys, weapons, and "big" pickups (e.g. blue/green armour, soulspheres/megaspheres, backpacks) are randomized.
+Options in the YAML allow considerable control over this.

 ## Settings

 UZArchipelago has a *lot* of settings that can be adjusted in-game rather than